-I am delighted to commence my second year as the Principal of Caboolture State High School.
+I am delighted to commence my third year as the Principal of Caboolture State High School.
 Together, we are creating bright futures for our students by building on its proud educational traditions and successes.
-The next four years will be an exciting time to be part of our school community as we transform our classrooms and grounds into modern, 21st century learning environments, redefine our learning culture, document our curriculum plan and shape our signature teaching and learning practices.
-We are committed to celebrating the rich history of the school and seeing the motto “May I be Worthy” come to life for our staff and students.
+The next few years will continue to be an exciting time to be part of our school community as we transform our classrooms and grounds into modern, 21st century learning environments, redefine our learning culture, document our curriculum plan and shape our signature teaching and learning practices.
+We are committed to celebrating the rich history of the school and seeing the motto "May I be worthy" come to life for our staff and students.
 We are measuring our worth as a school based on:

 - the consistent application of the responsible behaviour plan, now called the 'Student Code of Conduct'